-In 2009, 23.5 million adults were in need of treatment for substance abuse, according to the National Institute on Drug Abuse.
-Of this number, only 2.6 million actually sought out treatment help.
+In 2014, 22.5 million people needed treatment for substance abuse, according to the National Institute on Drug Abuse.
+Of this number, only 4.2 million actually sought out treatment help.
 People in need of treatment of alcohol addiction account for the largest number of those who go treated.

 Different people enter rehab at different points along the addiction process.
 Personal circumstances and individual beliefs may also vary.
 Methods of treatment of alcohol addiction attempt to work with the various needs different people have in recovery.